usgs/wdfn-graph-server/README.md

 ## Docker

 For deployment, a docker image is built and then deployed.
-To mimic the same thing locally execute the following from the root level of this repo:
+To mimic the same thing locally execute the following from the root level of this repo (note: by default, the Docker container uses the same port as the local server, so shut down the local version before running):
 ```bash
 % docker build -t wdfn_graph_server ./
 % docker run -p 2929:2929 --privileged wdfn_graph_server